-- Performance gap is fairly small, but the performance gap is higher for minority women and women who have Medicaid or are underinsured. - If a gap exists it is very small.
-In data from 2015, 90-98% of subjects received radiation. - A performance gap exists as of 2015 data.
-Disparity data was provided, but didn't appear striking. - data provided are old--from 2015, making it difficult to determine if a performance gap still exists.
-In 2015, performance was already in the low 90s%.
-Unclear if the gap warrants a national performance measure - Yes, data presented but also an opportunity for improvement - yes; varies by insurance status and race - minimal performance gap - The developer provided national trend data from the National Cancer Database (NCDB) that indicated in 2015 a 92.0% mean performance rate indicating a continuing gap in performance.
-The developer provided information from 2008 and 2015 demonstrating an improvement over time but continuing gaps in performance based on race and ethnicity, age, insurance status, and other groups.
-I believe there is a continuing gap in performance that is moderate and this justifies ongoing performance measurement and reporting. - Data was provided on subgroups and demonstrates disparities in care. - Performance gap is low and appears almost topped out.
+- Performance gap is fairly small, but the performance gap is higher for minority women and women who have private insurance (strangely?) and Medicaid - performance 88-93% with lower but persistent racial and age and insurance disparity (78% privately insured???) - There is a gap.
+Some evidence of disparities. - 2015 data; gap still seen in race and insurance status - The evidence provided is from 2015, showing improvements compared to 2008 for all races and in all age groups - The developer provided national trend data from the National Cancer Database (NCDB) that indicated in 2015 a 92.7% mean performance rate indicating a continuing gap in performance.
+The developer provided information from 2008 and 2015 demonstrating an improvement over time but continuing gaps in performance based on race and ethnicity, age, insurance status, income, educational level, facility type, and region of the country.
+I believe there is a continuing gap in performance that is moderate to high and justifying ongoing performance measurement and reporting. - Performance gap is low and appears almost topped out.
 Data presented has a very large data lag, making it difficult to compare recent performance trends.
-Disparity in care for race/ethnicity and payer type is discussed. - Moderate to high gap in performance with disparities noted in race, age and insurance status - I agree with the preliminary rating of "Moderate".
+Disparity in care for race/ethnicity and payer type is discussed. - Gaps remain in race/ethnicity and insurance status, oppportunity for improvement remains - yes, but getting smaller. - Although a lag in data collection, data is being collected.
+I do not have a concern related to gaps in care.